kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ##Putting It All Together

 Now that we have all of the components in place for our Self Service macOS upgrade, simply assign the users workstation to the `macOS Sierra` Static Computer Group.
-Once the `Install_macOS Sierra` policy has executed, the user will then see the `macOS Sierra` policy in Self Service.
+Once the package has deployed, the user will then see the `macOS Sierra` policy in Self Service.

 ![macos-sierra-self-service.png](https://github.com/ToplessBanana/tutorials/blob/master/HOW-TO-self-service-macOS-upgrades/resources/macos-sierra-self-service.png)